 3.4 Black sand beach

-After you managed to take yourself away from the beautiful Skogafoss, you should make your way towards Vik – a city that is famous for its black sand beaches.
+After you managed to take yourself away from the beauty of Skogafoss, you should make your way towards Vik – a city that is famous for its black sand beaches.

-10 km before the town, you will find a sign to Reynishverfi, a black sand beach that you probably heard of before.
-It is supposed to be one of the most beautiful non tropical beaches of the world, and for good reasons!
+10 km before the town, you will find a sign to Reynishverfi, a black sand beach that you probably have heard of before.
+It is supposed to be one of the most beautiful non tropical beaches in the world, and for good reasons!